Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_dual/readme.md

 ### <a name="config_23"></a> PIC32CZ Curiosity Development Board

 - Use the USB micro-B connector (J102) to connect the USB Device to the USB Host PC.
 - LED0 indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).

+### <a name="config_24"></a> PIC32CK Curiosity Development Board

+- Use the USB micro-B connector (J202) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).

 ### <a name="config_6"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/developmenttools/ProductDetails/DM320209)